Haiseiko: Honors

 Haiseiko was inducted into the Japan Racing Association Hall of Fame in 1984.

 The last NAR race Haiseiko ran and won, the Seiun Sho, was renamed the Haiseiko Kinen in honor of the horse in 2001 after he died.
 Three statues of Haiseiko have been erected as well, with one each at Oi Racecourse, Nakayama Racecourse, and at Thoroughbred Road Niikappu Roadside Station.

 In popular culture

-An anthropomorphized version of the horse appears as a character in Uma Musume Pretty Derby.
+An anthropomorphized version of the horse appears as a character in Uma Musume Pretty Derby, voiced by Sakura Tange.